priyanshisharma/Leetcoding-Challenge/May/Readme.md

 # May-Leetcoding-Challenge

-This repository contains the solutions I submitted during the May Leetcoding Challenge.
+This repository contains the solutions to the May Leetcoding Challenge.
 Below are the links of questions on LeetCode if you wish to try them yourself!

 * Day 1 - https://leetcode.com/problems/first-bad-version/
 * Day 2 - https://leetcode.com/problems/jewels-and-stones/